MarcoRoma96/NCD-agenda-outpatients/README.md

 The timeout of each test can be set in the `test_timeout.json` file.
 The value must be a list, and if multiple values are provided the test will repeat for each of them.

 We provide also a simple example of instance in the folder named `input_example`.
 It contains all the required files to manipulate the instance.
-All you have to do is to copy this folder and rename it to `input`. with the following simple commands you can modify the instance in the `input` folder in different ways:
+All you have to do is to copy this folder and rename it to `input`.
+With the following simple commands you can modify the instance in the `input` folder in different ways:
 - **Add a new patient** (requires the `abstract_protocols.json` file in the `input` folder)
 	```
 	$ python new_patient.py